-- Record: For example, if you are living in the state of California, records are the measurement that are taken.
-The data is immediately shared and transmitted to the state agency that is responsible for smog emissions.
+- Record: The data is immediately shared and transmitted to the state agency that is responsible for smog emissions.

 - Results: This is the process that comes immediately after the record is taken.
 You are given a copy of your results called a Vehicle Inspection Report.
 This is usually accompanied by a payment receipt.